 Athletes who are not in attendance at the first practice of the season or make the decision to join a team late; will be required to participate in all practices, but will not be allowed to participate in competitions for 20% of that sports season.
+The Athletic Director will review cases of those who wish to join late and believe that they have a viable reason for doing so.
+If a viable reason is presented the 20% wait can be waived.

 Athletes who begin a season with a team and later decide to quit that team will be required to sit out 25% of the season if they choose to join another team that season or 25% of their next sports season.
+Students will be a allowed a three day tryout period at the beginning of each season; starting on the first day of practice.
+If after that three days the student informs the coach that they no longer wish to participate in that sport there will be no consequences for that student.